Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 - In this research, a Korean university team isolated on muscle fatigue.

 - In Caring Medical research we isolate on cervical ligament weakness.
 Muscles get fatigued because they are in spasm from trying to stabilize an unstable neck.
 An unstable neck gets that way because of ligament weakness and damage.
-A result of ligament weakness causing muscle spasms is suboccipital headache.
+A result of ligament weakness causing muscle spasms is a suboccipital headache.

 Treating muscle spasms with manipulation